mubaarik/software_defined_radios/README.md

 - [ ] Find Write the data from the FIR filter to a file
 - [ ] Demodulate the FIR
 - [ ] Search for packets
+- [ ] Create Fake BLE packets and decode them.
+IF that works, this should also work.